WindSekirun/RxSocialLogin/README.md

 #### Occurred OnErrorNotImplementedException

-A common error is [OnErrorNotImplementedException] (http://reactivex.io/RxJava/javadoc/io/reactivex/exceptions/OnErrorNotImplementedException.html), which is not handled for `onError` at the time of `subscribe`
+A common error is [OnErrorNotImplementedException](http://reactivex.io/RxJava/javadoc/io/reactivex/exceptions/OnErrorNotImplementedException.html), which is not handled for `onError` at the time of `subscribe`

 #### Occurred UndeliverableException